StartPanelApp/StartPanelApp.github.io/README.md

 ## ❓ How do I sync the dashboard between multiple devices?

-The dashboard is stored locally in your browser using **LocalStorage** and is not stored in the cloud.
+The dashboard is stored locally in your browser using **LocalStorage** and you can either sync / copy it manually by following the steps below:

-This is a **privacy-first design choice**, so settings must be copied manually between devices.

 Steps: